lishimeng/owl-messager/docs/charts/README.md

 $ helm install my-release owl/owl
 ```

-The command deploys Mosquitto on the Kubernetes cluster in the default configuration.
+The command deploys Owl on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`